[Page 1, line 21] C.I.E. Companion of the Most Eminent Order of the Indian Empire. Instituted in 1877 by Queen Victoria, Empress of India.

 - 1 charanas(432,000 solar years) Kali Yuga

-[Page 45, line 4] tufan An Arabic word, meaning a commotion or storm at sea.
+[Page 45, line 4] tufan An Arabic word, meaning a violent storm of wind and rain at sea.
 The English typhoon is derived from it.

 [Page 45, line 5] life-lines A life-line is a rope rigged fore and after along the deck to provide a ship’s crew with a handhold when working in rough weather: without it a heavy sea could sweep them overboard.